maphew/zadam-trilium-wiki/Promoted attributes.md

 So there's one attribute for value and one for attribute.
 But notice how definition attribute is [[Inheritable|Attribute inheritance]], meaning that it's also applied to all descendant note.
 So in a way, this definition is used for the whole subtree while "value" attributes are applied only for this note.

-### Mirror relation
+### Inverse relation

 Some relations always occur in pairs - my favorite example is on the family.
 If you have a note representing husband and note representing wife, then there might be a relation between those two of `isPartnerOf`.
 This is bidirectional relationship - meaning that if a relation is pointing from husband to wife then there should be always another relation pointing from wife to husband.

 Another example is with parent - child relationship.
 Again these always occur in pairs, but in this case it's not exact same relation - the one going from parent to child might be called `isParentOf` and the other one going from child to parent might be called `isChildOf`.

-Relation definition allows you to specify such "mirror relation" - for the relation you just define you specify which is the mirror relation.
-Note that in the second example we should have two relation definitions - one for `isParentOf` which defines `isChildOf` as mirror relation and then second relation definition for `isChildOf` which defines `isParentOf` as mirror relation.
+Relation definition allows you to specify such "inverse relation" - for the relation you just define you specify which is the inverse relation.
+Note that in the second example we should have two relation definitions - one for `isParentOf` which defines `isChildOf` as inverse relation and then second relation definition for `isChildOf` which defines `isParentOf` as inverse relation.

-What this does internally is that whenever we save a relation which has defined mirror relation, we check that this mirror relation exists on the relation target note.
-Similarly when we delete relation, we also delete mirror relation on the target note.
+What this does internally is that whenever we save a relation which has defined inverse relation, we check that this inverse relation exists on the relation target note.
+Similarly when we delete relation, we also delete inverse relation on the target note.